MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 == Description ==

+STATUS: The Plugin won't be maintained until End of 09 / 2023.
+Tests with WordPress 6.3 will be done later.

 Extend the REST-API to work with Wordpress Media-Library.
 Organize images in Folders.
 Add and Update images including Metadata and Posts using the images.
 Access with Authorization only.
 This plugin extends the REST-API of Wordpress to directly access the Media-Library for Images.
 It is intended to be used together with a Lightroom Plugin or as a stand-alone interface for headless WordPress.
 The new REST-API endpoints (functions) allow to add additional metadata to images, update existing metadata or update images completely without changing the Wordpress-ID.
 Images may be added to the standard directory hierarchy of wordpress or to an additional folder which allows better organization and searching for images.